openjdk/guide/src/guide/backporting.md

 In general there's no need to create backport issues in JBS manually.
 All work that's done in JBS in preparation for a backport (requesting approvals etc) is done in the main issue.
 The backport issue will be created automatically by the bots when you integrate the change to the source code repository.

 There can be cases where it's desirable to create a backport issue before the fix is done, e.g. if a CSR needs to be filed.
-In these cases set the [Fix Version/s]{.jbs-field} of the backport to `N-pool`, where `N` is the release train the backport is targeting.
+In these cases set the [Fix Version/s]{.jbs-field} of the backport to `N` or `N-pool`, where `N` is the release train the backport is targeting.
 E.g. `17-pool`.
 Please note that even if a backport issue is created ahead of time, all work done in JBS for approvals and similar is still done in the main issue.

 Obviously it's possible to set the [Fix Version/s]{.jbs-field} to the exact release the backport is targeting, but in general this isn't recommended unless you are targeting a feature release in rampdown.
 When a change is pushed to an update release repository, the bots will look at the main issue as indicated in the PR title, and look for backports with the current `N.0.x` release version as [Fix Version/s]{.jbs-field}, if no such backport is found they will look for `N-pool`, and if that isn't found either, a new backport issue will be created.
 This means that if the backport has an exact [Fix Version/s]{.jbs-field} set, but is delayed and misses the release indicated by this [Fix Version/s]{.jbs-field}, a new backport issue is created with a small mess as the result.
+(See [How to fix an incorrect backport creation in JBS](#how-to-fix-an-incorrect-backport-creation-in-jbs).)

 Setting the [Fix Version/s]{.jbs-field} of a backport targeted to an update release to `N` is always wrong.
 JDK `N` has already been released (or it wouldn't be an update release) and can't get any more fixes.